UNDERSTANDING THE SCIENCE

 ENHERTU may not work for everyone.

-How will I receive my ENHERTU treatment?
+How will I receive ENHERTU?

 Your healthcare provider will give you medicines before your infusion to help prevent nausea and vomiting